 - the above platforms.
-Lazarus and Free Pascal strives for write once compile anywhere.
-Since the exact same compiler is available on all of the above - platforms it means you don't need to do any recoding to produce identical products for different platforms. - It is well-known that making use of virtualisations is - a very important way of organizing your computer - life.
-It helps in the way that you can use many Operating Systems and environments for using I - Delphi or Lazarus and develop.
+Lazarus and Free Pascal Γ strives for write once compile anywhere.
+Since the - exact same compiler is available on all of the above Г platforms it means you don't need to do any - recoding to produce identical products for different platforms. Ľ.

+It is well-known that making use of virtualisations is Γ a very important way of organizing your computer

+- life.
+It helps in the way that you can use many Operating Systems and environments for using Delphi or Lazarus and develop. - VDI's (these files contain all your instalment data) so that Г - you can reuse them or use them as Backup.